computationalcognitivescience/socialpsychtutorial/sections/selecting_comparison.md

 Try to play around with the parameters ```groupSize``` and ```sampleSize``` and see what changes.
-For example, increasing the number of samples, decreases the variation in the data.
+For example, increasing the number of samples, decreases the variation in the data. *Note: Group size will require exponentially more computation time, don't try large values ($$>>15$$) unless you have time until the end of the universe.*

 {% scalafiddle template="PersonsWithFormalisations" %}
 ```scala